kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 <validation step="3e716f01-6da8-431e-aa81-4041b9054091" />

 ## Task 3: Query Results in Our SQL Table

+This task focuses on querying data stored in a SQL table within Azure Synapse.
+It involves writing and executing SQL queries to retrieve, filter, and analyze the ingested data for further processing or validation.

 1. First, confirm that your pipeline run has **Succeeded**.